9 Top Tips for First-Time Homebuyers

 When it comes to home-buying, you must keep your emotions in check.
 Realtors and banks are okay with you spending as much as you “can afford,” but this can get you into serious trouble.

-Getting a cheaper older home or one that is in need of renovation might be a better choice if you have a lower budget or if you know some (professionally-skilled) people who can help you renovate.
-Realistically, if a gorgeous, move-in ready place is more what you’re looking for, then you might have to go small and consider a condo.
+Getting a cheaper older home or one that is in need of renovation might be a better choice if you have a lower budget or if you know some (professionally skilled) people who can help you renovate.
+Realistically, if a gorgeous, move-in-ready place is more what you’re looking for, then you might have to go small and consider a condo.

-Your Realtor can be a great help finding you the best place that suits your budget, but you need to clearly state that you’re unwilling to go over whatever your personal limit is.
+Your Realtor can be a great help in finding you the best place that suits your budget, but you need to clearly state that you’re unwilling to go over whatever your personal limit is.

 No matter what white picket-fenced, perfectly landscaped, in-ground pool boasting home they show you, you need to come back to this statement: “I’m sorry, but that’s out of my budget.”